Universal Technical Institute (UTI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Universal Technical Institute’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+Unfortunately, Universal Technical Institute’s ROIC averaged 1.9 percentage point decreases each year over the last few years.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-11. Key Takeaways from Universal Technical Institute’s Q3 Results
+11. Key Takeaways from Universal Technical Institute’s Q4 Results

 It was good to see Universal Technical Institute beat analysts’ EPS expectations this quarter.
-We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
-On the other hand, its full-year EBITDA guidance missed.
+We were also glad its EBITDA outperformed Wall Street’s estimates.
+On the other hand, its number of new students missed.
 Overall, this print had some key positives.
-The market seemed to be hoping for more, and the stock traded down 1.5% to $29.07 immediately after reporting.
+The stock remained flat at $27.89 immediately following the results.

 12. Is Now The Time To Buy Universal Technical Institute?

-Universal Technical Institute falls short of our quality standards.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its Forecasted free cash flow margin suggests the company will ramp up its investments next year.
+We see the value of companies helping consumers, but in the case of Universal Technical Institute, we’re out.
+First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its number of new students has disappointed.
 On top of that, its projected EPS for the next year is lacking.

-Universal Technical Institute’s EV-to-EBITDA ratio based on the next 12 months is 12x.
-At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Universal Technical Institute’s EV-to-EBITDA ratio based on the next 12 months is 14x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.